DataDog/documentation/content/en/bits_ai/_index.md

 <div class="alert alert-info">Bits AI is in private beta.</div>

-Bits AI is a generative AI interface that helps you investigate and remediate issues with your applications and infrastructure.
+Bits AI is a generative AI interface that helps you identify, remediate, and summarize issues in your applications and infrastructure.
 It surfaces faulty deployments, Watchdog anomalies, incidents, alerts, and more.

 ## Features

 ### Query data in natural language

-Bits AI supports natural language querying for logs, APM traces, and infrastructure data.
-It will also expand on issues with upstream and downstream dependencies.
+Bits AI supports natural language querying for logs, APM traces, infrastructure data, and cloud cost.

 In Datadog or in Slack, you can ask Bits AI questions in natural language, such as
 - What is going on with example-service?
 - Are there any issues with example-service's dependencies?
 - Who is on call for example-service?
 - Find me the example-service dashboard.

+Bits AI also expands on issues with upstream and downstream dependencies.
+This feature works best if your APM services are tagged by **team** and **service**.

 For details, see [Getting Started](#getting-started) and [Query Examples][3].